Kentfield, California: 2010

-There were 2,506 households, out of which 34.2% had children under the age of 18 living with them, 62.3% were married couples living together, 7.6% had a female householder with no husband present, and 27.9% were non-families.
-21.5% of all households were made up of individuals, and 8.4% had someone living alone who was 65 years of age or older.
-The average household size was 2.52 and the average family size was 2.94.

-In the CDP, the population was spread out, with 25.0% under the age of 18, 3.4% from 18 to 24, 22.0% from 25 to 44, 32.9% from 45 to 64, and 16.7% who were 65 years of age or older.
-The median age was 45 years.
-For every 100 females, there were 93.7 males.
-For every 100 females age 18 and over, there were 88.9 males.

-The median income for a household in the CDP was $117,457, and the median income for a family was $154,673.
-Males had a median income of $88,000 versus $59,286 for females.
-The per capita income for the CDP was $79,459.
-About 2.8% of families and 3.7% of the population were below the poverty line, including 4.7% of those under age 18 and 1.9% of those age 65 or over.

 Educational institutions

+Most of Kentfield is in the Kentfield Elementary School District, while portions are in the Larkspur Elementary School District and the Ross Elementary School District.
+All of Kentfield is in the Tamalpais Union High School District.

 Anthony G. Bacich Elementary School

 A.G.
-Bacich Elementary School is a California Distinguished School that hosts grades K-4.
-During the 2009-2010 school year, Bacich Elementary School served approximately 600 children.
+Bacich Elementary School is a California Distinguished School that hosts grades TK-4.
+During the 2009–2010 school year, Bacich Elementary School served approximately 600 children.
 The school is racially homogeneous, with 91% white.
 The next largest ethnicity is Asian, at 5%.
 As of 2010, there were 41 teachers.
 As of 2009, Bacich has an Academic Performance Index of 946 out of 1000, putting it in the top ranking in the state of California.

 Adeline E. Kent Middle School

-Adeline E. Kent Middle School is a co-ed California Distinguished School and a California Gold Ribbon School that hosts grades 5-8.
+Adeline E. Kent Middle School is a co-ed California Distinguished School and a California Gold Ribbon School that hosts grades 5–8.
 As of 2014 it enrolled 522 students.

 The school is racially homogeneous, with over 90% white.
 The next largest ethnicity is Asian, at 3%.
 The school consists of 38 classrooms, as well as a multipurpose room, a gym, and a library.
 As of 2003, there were 32 teachers.
 As of 2009, Kent has an Academic Performance Index of 944 out of 1000, putting it in the top ranking in the state of California.